 The strategies outlined in this section are to be implemented for any sites with a confirmed outbreak, regardless of the outbreak type.
 The strategies outlined below would be implemented in addition to any strategies outlined in Section 3.
 Additional strategies, specific to the type of outbreak, are discussed in subsequent sections.
-See Section 9 for GI specific illness.
+See Section 9 for GI specific outbreak recommendations.

-Note: At the time this guide is written GI Outbreak will not utilize the Risk Assessment Worksheet and/or the Risk Assessment Matrix.
+Note: At the time this guide is written, some zone Outbreak Teams will require that GI Outbreaks utilize the Risk Assessment Worksheet and/or the Risk Assessment Matrix.